mitogen-hq/mitogen/docs/howitworks.rst

 item.

 **1. Non-empty, No Waiters, No sleep**
-    On entry `lock` is taken, and if `queue` is non-empty, and `wake_socks` is empty, it is safe to return `queue`'s first item without blocking.
+    On entry `lock` is taken, and if `queue` is non-empty, and `sleeping` is empty, it is safe to return `queue`'s first item without blocking.

 **2. Non-empty, Waiters Present, Sleep**
-    In this case `wake_socks` is non-empty, and it is not safe to pop the item even though we are holding `lock`, as it would bump the calling thread to the front of the line, starving any sleeping thread of their item, since a race exists between a thread waking from :py:func:`select.select` and its re-acquiring of `lock`.
+    In this case `sleeping` is non-empty, and it is not safe to pop the item even though we are holding `lock`, as it would bump the calling thread to the front of the line, starving any sleeping thread of their item, since a race exists between a thread waking from :py:func:`select.select` and re-acquiring `lock`.

-    This avoids the need for a retry loop for waking threads, and a sleeping thread being continually re-woken only to discover `queue` drained by a thread that never slept.
+    This avoids the need for a retry loop for waking threads, and a thread being continually re-woken to discover `queue` drained by a thread that never slept.

 **3. Sleep**
-    Since `queue` was empty, or `wake_socks` was non-empty, the thread adds its socket to `wake_socks` before releasing `lock`, and sleeping in :py:func:`select.select` waiting for a write from
+    Since `queue` was empty, or `sleeping` was non-empty, the thread adds its socket to `sleeping` before releasing `lock`, and sleeping in :py:func:`select.select` waiting for a write from
     :py:meth:`mitogen.core.Latch.put`.

 **4. Wake, Non-empty**
-    On wake it re-acquires `lock`, removes itself from `wake_socks`, throws :py:class:`mitogen.core.TimeoutError` if no byte was written, otherwise pops and returns the first item in `queue` that is guaranteed to exist.
+    On wake it re-acquires `lock`, removes itself from `sleeping`, decrementing `waking`, throws :py:class:`mitogen.core.TimeoutError` if no byte was written, otherwise pops and returns the first item in `queue` that is guaranteed to exist.

 .. rubric:: Footnotes